 How Creativity Lost Points

 Modern society shoulders much of the blame.
 The realities of working for a living often mean we need to learn linearly.
-To enable our children to put food on the table and a roof over their heads, we send them to schools that teach devalue creativity and require linear thinking.
+To enable our children to put food on the table and a roof over their heads, we send them to schools that devalue creativity and teach them linear thinking.
 For reasons.
 And yes, there are some classes that encourage and allow creativity.
 But most of them…not so much.

 And then there is technology.
 Technology permeates our culture and our workplaces.
 Therefore, one must learn to use technology.
 And some of those gadgets and devices are both necessary and addictive.
 We work and play on them.